 About the Program

-As a first year student, you will take nationally required foundations courses in 2-dimensional and 3-dimensional design, art history, and drawing.
-During your second year you will select from a variety of courses in art history, ceramics, sculpture, drawing, painting, graphic design, and photography.
+As a first year student, you will take nationally required foundations courses in two-dimensional and three-dimensional design, art history and drawing.
+During your second year, you will select from a variety of courses in art history, ceramics, sculpture, drawing, painting, graphic design and photography.
 The MACRAO certificate is built into the AFA degree, so general education courses are taken in conjunction with art courses.

 What are students saying?

 "I've always thought of myself as a creative person, but being able to physically and mentally push myself in class has definitely helped my skills skyrocket.
 I've developed my own style and can now incorporate "myself" into all of the pieces I create."

 "I chose Delta's Art and Design program because I knew I would be getting amore personalized education than I would at a bigger school.
 I alsohad confidence in the departments instructors to help me better myselfas an artist and a designer."

 – Misty Coss